 - The sheer power of Mako's uniform utterly dwarfs the average Two-Star uniform, which by this point have turned into little more than Elite Mooks if even that, being curbstomped by Ryuko left and right in seconds.
 Not bad for an "underachiever", no?

-- Satsuki for being a Magnificent Bitch by enacting a Xanatos Gambit with Ryuko being her Unwitting Pawn by weeding out all of the weaker clubs just so she can enact her next plan.
+- Satsuki by enacting a Batman Gambit with Ryuko being her Unwitting Pawn by weeding out all of the weaker clubs just so she can enact her next plan.

 - Ryuko climbs up one of the five towers laid out by Satsuki by running straight up it without having transformed.
 Take note that other students with one-star uniforms are shown as being unable to reach the top.
 The only other students able to reach the tops of the other towers are the Elite Four.